polkadot-js/docs/docs/substrate/extrinsics.md

-### submitElectionSolution(winners: `Vec<ValidatorIndex>`, compact: `CompactAssignments`, score: `ElectionScore`, era: `EraIndex`, size: `ElectionSize`)
-- **interface**: `api.tx.staking.submitElectionSolution`
-- **summary**:   Submit an election result to the chain.
-If the solution:

-  1. is valid.
-2. has a better score than a potentially existing solution on chain.

-  then, it will be _put_ on chain.

-  A solution consists of two pieces of data:

-  1. `winners`: a flat vector of all the winners of the round.
-2. `assignments`: the compact version of an assignment vector that encodes the edge    weights.

-  Both of which may be computed using _phragmen_, or any other algorithm.

-  Additionally, the submitter must provide:

-  - The `score` that they claim their solution has.

-  Both validators and nominators will be represented by indices in the solution.
-The indices should respect the corresponding types ([`ValidatorIndex`] and [`NominatorIndex`]).
-Moreover, they should be valid when used to index into [`SnapshotValidators`] and [`SnapshotNominators`].
-Any invalid index will cause the solution to be rejected.
-These two storage items are set during the election window and may be used to determine the indices.

-  A solution is valid if:

-  0. It is submitted when [`EraElectionStatus`] is `Open`.
-1. Its claimed score is equal to the score computed on-chain.
-2. Presents the correct number of winners.
-3. All indexes must be value according to the snapshot vectors.
-All edge values must    also be correct and should not overflow the granularity of the ratio type (i.e. 256    or billion).
-4. For each edge, all targets are actually nominated by the voter.
-5. Has correct self-votes.

-  A solutions score is consisted of 3 parameters:

-  1. `min { support.total }` for each support of a winner.
-This value should be maximized.
-2. `sum { support.total }` for each support of a winner.
-This value should be minimized.
-3. `sum { support.total^2 }` for each support of a winner.
-This value should be    minimized (to ensure less variance)

-### submitElectionSolutionUnsigned(winners: `Vec<ValidatorIndex>`, compact: `CompactAssignments`, score: `ElectionScore`, era: `EraIndex`, size: `ElectionSize`)
-- **interface**: `api.tx.staking.submitElectionSolutionUnsigned`
-- **summary**:   Unsigned version of `submit_election_solution`.

-  Note that this must pass the [`ValidateUnsigned`] check which only allows transactions from the local node to be included.
-In other words, only the block author can include a transaction in the block.

 ### unbond(value: `Compact<BalanceOf>`)
 - **interface**: `api.tx.staking.unbond`
 - **summary**:   Schedule a portion of the stash to be unlocked ready for transfer out after the bond period ends.
 If this leaves an amount actively bonded less than T::Currency::minimum_balance(), then it is increased to the full amount.